cisagov/gophish-tools/README.md

 | smtp | GoPhish sending profile, [example](#smtp-dictionary). | dictionary | | yes |

 ### Template Dictionary ###

+Email Templates can be imported from a templated `json` file that can be found with `pca-wizard-templates  --emails`.

 | Name | Description | Type | Default | Required |
 |------|-------------|:----:|:-------:|:--------:|